ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 Before autoscaling maximum CPU and memory resource limits must be established.

 Verify script to simulate load is running.
 Grafana earlier showed you that the load was consuming anywhere between ".002" to ".02" cores.
 This translates to 2-20 "millicores".
 To be safe, let's bump the higher-end up to 30 millicores.
 In addition, Grafana showed that the app consumes about `25`-`35` MB of RAM.
-The following steps will set the resource limits in the deployment
+The following steps will set the resource limits in the deploymentConfig

-1. Switch to the **Administrator** perspective and then navigate to **Workloads > Deployments** in the left-hand bar.
-Choose the `patient-health-frontend` Deployment, then choose **Actions > Edit Deployment**.
+1. Switch to the **Administrator** perspective and then navigate to **Workloads > Deployment Configs** in the left-hand bar.
+Choose the `patient-health-frontend` Deployment Configs, then choose **Actions > Edit Deployment Config**.
    ![](images/solution55-openshift-microservices/ocp-deployments.png)
 2. In the YAML editor, go to line 44.
-In the section **template > spec > containers**, add the following resource limits into the empty resources.
+In the section **spec > template > spec > containers** (not **spec > stratagies**), add the following resource limits into the empty resources.
 Replace the `resources {}`, and ensure the spacing is correct -- YAML uses strict indentation.

    ```yaml
              resources: